Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 The datamover kernel also specifies the following pragmas to help optimize the kernel code and adhere to interface protocols:

 #### pragma HLS INTERFACE s_axilite
-The datamover kernels has one `s_axilite` interface (specifying a AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`size` and iterCnt).
+The datamover kernels has one `s_axilite` interface (specifying an AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`size` and iterCnt).
 This interface is also associated with `return`.

 #### pragma HLS INTERFACE axis
-The datamover kernel has one `axis` interface (specifying a AXI4-Stream I/O protocol)
+The datamover kernel has one `axis` interface (specifying an AXI4-Stream I/O protocol).

 #### pragma HLS PIPELINE II=1
-The datamover kernel has a `for` loop that is a candidate for burst read because the memory addresses per loop iteration is consecutive (`ARBURST=INCR`).
+The datamover kernel has a `for` loop that is a candidate for burst read because the memory addresses per loop iteration are consecutive (`ARBURST=INCR`).
 To pipeline this `for` loop, you can use this pragma by setting the initiation interval (`II`) = 1.

 </details>